D3DEnergetic/FIDASIM/README.md

 FIDASIM is a code that models the signal that is produced by charge-exchange reactions between fast-ions and injected neutral beams in tokamak plasmas.

 # How to Install
+Warning!
+The following procedure creates a directory named FIDASIM.
+This will overwrite any directory also named FIDASIM.
+Take necessary precautions.

 ## DIII-D
 On venus